atomist-skills/container-run-skill/README.md

     **Event Payload**

-    The event payload that triggered the container to run, will be stored in a file referenced by the `ATOMIST_PAYLOAD` environment variable.
-Here is an example structure of that event payload:
+    The event payload that triggered the container to run will be stored in a file referenced by the `ATOMIST_PAYLOAD` environment variable.
+Here is an example event payload:

     ```
     {